soumyamahunt/test-github-action/README.md

 # test-github-action
-A repository for testing github actions.
+A repository for testing github actions